Cloud-PG/k8s-KMS-vault/README.md

 go install github.com/oracle/kubernetes-vault-kms-plugin/vault/server@latest
 ```

+In this example, for the sake of simplicity, the plugin authenticates with the Vault server via the root token provided by the server itself.
 Create ```vault-plugin.yaml``` configuration file as shown in this file [vault-plugin.yaml](vault-plugin.yaml) putting the right token and the right address that you can retrieve from the output above:
 ```
 keyNames:
   - kube-secret-enc-key